automation-tasks-rs/cargo_auto_github_lib/README.md

 - `auto_github_create_new_release()` - creates new release on Github
 - `auto_github_upload_asset_to_release()` - add asset to the github release

-## TODO

-Simpler library for github.
-This one octocrab with Tokio is too complex.
-I need just a fraction of functionality.
-Maybe to write it myself.
-I just need to call some rest api.

 ## cargo crev reviews and advisory